Modbus-Monitor/docs/docs/products/android/advanced-guide.md

 ### Monitor Point Configuration

+Monitor point configuration defines how your app connects to and interprets data from Modbus devices.
+Each monitor point specifies the device address, register location, data format, and polling behavior for a specific piece of data you want to monitor or control.

 <div class="grid cards" markdown>

 -   ![Monitor Point Configuration Dialog](../../assets/screenshots/android-advanced/mma-monitor-point-configure.webp){ width="400" style="display: block; margin: 0 auto;" }